Valerie DeFillipo: Career

 Throughout her career, DeFillipo has shaped policy agendas, mobilized grassroot movements and improved service delivery in support of women's health.
 At Friends of UNFPA, she is active in advocacy work, particularly in issues of funding for UNFPA and international family planning.
 She engages individuals and corporations through public education events such as Sun Valley Family of Woman Film Festival and GE Leading and Learning Conference.

 From 2009 to 2011, DeFillipo has served as Vice President of International Health for Abt Associates, a public policy, business research and consulting company.
 Prior to that (2004 to 2008), she was the Director of External Affairs, International Planned Parenthood Federation.
 In this capacity, she spearheaded global advocacy, communications, and resource mobilization efforts for one of the largest global providers and advocates of sexual and reproductive health and rights.
 DeFillipo was the Founding Director of Planned Parenthood Global Partners, the international public policy arm of Planned Parenthood Federation of America's.

 Early in her career, she served as executive director of a private-non-profit focused on reproductive health before moving to the Margaret Sanger Center of Planned Parenthood, New York City.
-She served as associate executive director at the Margaret Sanger Center from 1979-1983.
+She served as associate executive director at the Margaret Sanger Center from 1979 to 1983.